Éamon de Valera: Civil War

 In March 1923, de Valera attended the meeting of the IRA Army Executive to decide on the future of the war.
 He was known to be in favour of a truce but he had no voting rights and it was narrowly decided to continue hostilities.
 The leader of the Free State, W. T. Cosgrave, insisted that there could be no acceptance of a surrender without disarming.

-On 30 April 1923, the IRA's new Chief of Staff, Frank Aiken (Lynch had been killed), called a ceasefire.
+On 30 April 1923, the IRA's new chief of staff, Frank Aiken (Lynch had been killed), called a ceasefire.
 This was followed on 24 May by an order for volunteers to "dump arms".
 De Valera, who had wanted an end to the internecine fighting for some time, backed the ceasefire order with a message in which he called the anti-treaty fighters "the Legion of the Rearguard", saying that "The Republic can no longer be successfully defended by your arms.
 Further sacrifice on your part would now be in vain and the continuance of the struggle in arms unwise in the national interest and prejudicial to the future of our cause.
 Military victory must be allowed to rest for the moment with those who have destroyed the republic.
 Other means must be sought to safeguard the nation's right."

-After this point many of the republicans were arrested in Free State round-ups when they had come out of hiding and returned home.
+After this point, many of the republicans were arrested in Free State round-ups when they had come out of hiding and returned home.
 De Valera remained in hiding for several months after the ceasefire was declared; however, he emerged in August to stand for election in County Clare.
+Referring to the Clare electorate he said: "If the people of Clare elect me as their candidate again, I will be with them and nothing but a bullet will stop me".
 Making a campaign appearance in Ennis on 15 August, de Valera was arrested on the platform and interned at Kilmainham jail.
 He was moved to Arbour Hill barracks briefly prior to his release on 16 July 1924.